UKHomeOffice/aws_usersync/README.md

 docker run --rm -it -v "$PWD":/go -w /go quay.io/ukhomeofficedigital/go-gb:1.0.0 gb build all
 ```

-This will build the application in the current directory create a bin/aws_usersync
+This will build the application in the current directory creating a bin/aws_usersync binary

 To run the application you need to set environment variables or have relevant access to IAM: